 - Development Kits:

-I am pleased to invite a number of outstanding leaders from Southwest Oregon's Tech community to serve as judges for this competition:
+I am pleased to recognize a number of outstanding leaders from Southwest Oregon's Tech community who served as advisors for this competition:

 - Mike Biglan, Founder, Twenty Ideas